elopio/docs/source/includes/_callAPI.md

 #### augur.api.Universe.getReputationToken({ tx }[, callback])

-Returns the Ethereum contract address of the [Reputation Token](#rep) for the [Universe](#universe) specified in `tx`, as a hexidecimal string.
+Returns the Ethereum address of the [Reputation Token](#rep) for the [Universe](#universe) specified in `tx`, as a hexidecimal string.
 REP associated with this contract address are usable within this Universe.

 #### augur.api.Universe.getTargetRepMarketCapInAttoeth({ tx }[, callback])